 - Approved asynchronous courses must have 3-4 hours of required live interaction per week either among students or between students and course staff.

-- Harvard College students in courses where there is an option to attend synchronously or asynchronously (Formats identified in the course search as “Online (live or on demand) web conference” and “On Campus or Online”) must submit a form certifying that they will attend live, either on campus or via live web conference.
+- Harvard College students in courses where there is an option to attend synchronously or asynchronously (formats identified in the course search as “Online (live or on demand) web conference” and “On Campus or Online”) must attend live, if they want to earn credit towards their undergraduate degree.
+Students need to certify their attendance method through a form that will be sent to them by email.
 See more information under “Special Course Types” below.

 - College credit may not be granted for more than 8 credits (generally two courses) taught in remote formats.